1202DREAMSCAPE/1202DREAMSCAPE/README.md

 - 💻 Passionate about **software development** and **data engineering**, with hands-on experience in both fields.
 - 🎮 Exploring the world of **game development** as a side project.
-- 🎓 Currently in my final year of **Computer Science**, working on various projects that blend creativity and technical expertise.
 - 🚀 Specializing in **full stack web development**, with a strong focus on **backend development**.

 ### 🛠️ Tech Stack